VamshiKrishna400-afk/wireshark-network-analysis/README.md

 ## Author

-This project was developed as part of a practical network security and traffic analysis study using Wireshark in a controlled LAN environment.
+This project was developed as part of a practical network security and traffic analysis study using Wireshark in a controlled WLAN environment.
+Vamshi Krishna GK
+Cybersecurity Enthusiast